Installation

 Licenses

-You can test all features of the Pro version for 7 days.
-This license mode is chosen automatically for new installations.
+You can test all features of TexturePacker for 7 days.
+This trial mode is available for new installations.

-Please have a look at the TexturePacker licenses comparison page for a detailed overview on all features available in Essential or Pro version.
+Please have a look at the TexturePacker licenses comparison page for a detailed overview of all features available in the Essential vs. full version.

 TexturePacker Essential

-If you use Pro features in this mode, you will get a warning before publishing and some of your sprites will turn red in the output.
+If you use advanced features in this mode, you will get a warning before publishing and some of your sprites will turn red in the output.

 Installation of the command line tool

-You can install TexturePacker's command line client if you want.
+TexturePacker can also be used as command line client.
 This allows you to perform powerful batch operations and even integrate TexturePacker into your build pipeline.

 TexturePacker FlashUnpacker